A balanced school education is essential in helping your child to develop as a well-rounded individual with a wide range of interests and knowledge.

 These include:

-Other competitions in which our students participate successfully include; the Ainger Public Speaking Award, the DAV Junior Public Speaking Competition, the La Trobe Schools Forum and the DAV Junior Speakers Program.
+Other competitions in which our students participate successfully include; the Ainger Public Speaking Award, the DAV Junior Public Speaking Competition, and the DAV Junior Speakers Program.

 Our students develop their confidence by being able to convey their thoughts with clarity and purpose, while displaying their power of communication in a structured and competitive environment.
 The skills that they acquire stand them in good stead for later life in general.